Reading and phonics

 Our approach to phonics is set out in detail on the phonics page.
 Phonics is taught daily and is the main approach to teaching reading.

-We aim to provide a rich variety of reading materials for our pupils, and to promote a love of reading and stories.
+We aim to provide a rich variety of reading materials for our pupils, to promote a love of reading and stories.
 Children in school have stories read to them often, and we see this as a vital part of developing story language and vocabulary.
 We have a selection of books in our classrooms and a brand new school library.

 Our main individual reading scheme is Bug Club, books are allocated online, and physical books from the scheme are sent home.
 The books are linked to our phonics scheme and carefully chosen by the teacher to reflect the correct level of phonics for each child.
 In Year 2, children who are fluent readers progress to banded books.

-In addition to Phonics, reading comprehension skills are taught through weekly sessions, which may be individual, group or whole class lessons.
+In addition to Phonics, reading comprehension skills are taught through adult lead guided reading sessions, which may be individual, group or whole class lessons.
 The key skills taught are: Vocabulary, Sequencing, Retrieval, Predicting and Inference.
 The teachers select texts for these which may be online, physical books or extracts from books.

 How is reading assessed?

 Phonics is assessed regularly through the school year (at least every 6 weeks).
 Reading is assessed against the Early Years Foundation Stage and National Curriculum age related expectations – this happens at the end of every term.
 Ongoing formative assessment will support the children “moving up” a reading level on banded reading books or on Bug Club.
 Click on the "Impact" shield to see the age related expectations.

 Spelling is linked to our phonics teaching.
 Tricky words (those that can not be spelled phonetically) are taught alongside phonic sounds each week, and these are practised within reading books and in phonics games.